VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/FILTER_X/README.md

 * 2- m5x10 bhcs
 * 1- Stock Voron 6020 fan
 * 14- heat set insert
-* 1-5 ecas collets or pneumatic  (this will depend on if you are running a tool changer or not)
+* 1-5 ecas collets (exact toolhead will depend on if you are running a tool changer or not)
 * Carbon filtering media (nevermore carbon)
 * 3 feet of igus chainflex or about 24 feet of AWG20 PTFE wire
 * 1- m16 cable gland